Purpose of this page

 The majority of the land owned by Hungarian aristocracy was

-nationalize the land of small farmers, therefore only the property of
+did not nationalize the land of small farmers, therefore only

-was in private ownership "de jure", but the owners had no possibility
+land was in private ownership "de jure", but the owners had no

-to withdraw their plots and to cultivate them alone.
-The ownership of
+possibility to withdraw their plots and to cultivate them alone.

-state campaign the farmers resisted and did not establish a cooperative
+massive state campaign the farmers resisted and did not

 Land register after circa 1960